World Dream Bank home - add a dream - newest - art gallery - sampler - dreams by title, subject, author, date, places, names

 Tossing attention's spear.

-This field-figure sings, though only I can hear:
+This field-figure sings, though only I hear:

 "Be what they want!